MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 3. Uninstall extensions from the tenants.
 4. Convert your application from C/AL to AL.

-   1. Export all objects except system objects to txt in new syntax for AL:
+   1. Export all objects except system objects to txt in new syntax for AL. For this, I used Development Shell run as an admin:

+      ```
-    C:\windows\system32> Export-NAVApplicationObject -DatabaseServer navdevvm-0127\b    cdemo -DatabaseName "Demo Database BC (14-0)" -ExportToNewSyntax -Path "c:\exporttoal\expoertedbc14app.txt" -Filter 'Id=1..1999999999'
+      Export-NAVApplicationObject -DatabaseServer navdevvm-0127\b    cdemo -DatabaseName "Demo Database BC (14-0)" -ExportToNewSyntax -Path "c:\exporttoal\expoertedbc14app.txt" -Filter 'Id=1..1999999999'
+      ```
     There is a switch that you can set to tartget the runtime to 4.0.
 You should set this so you will not get so many warnings.
 This is not documented yet.

-    2. If you have custom .net addins, create a declaration file (.al).
+    2. If you have custom .Net addins, create a declaration file (.al).
 I created a small file called mydotnet.al

         ```
         dotnet